-We help you make decisions on a wide range of supply chain infrastructure issues.
+We help you make better decisions on a wide range of supply chain infrastructure issues.
 The following mini-case studies provide some answers to questions you may be asking yourself right now.

 Facilities are the critical nodes of your supply chain network, where distribution and manufacturing happen.
 Poor design and wasted space reduce your productivity and limit performance, resulting in costly operating penalties.